nmoucht/discordBotPublic/README.md

 bs!play- specify a playlist, song, or don't specify any to add entire default playlist to queue

+bs!playnext- specify a song to put next in the queue

 bs!stop- stops playing and empties queue

 bs!skip- stops playing and pops top of queue